Dublin County F.C.: History

-Dublin County FC were backed by a group of investors calling themselves Irish Sea FC, a group that launched an ultimately unsuccessful effort to buy Cabinteely in 2020.
-Among the group's directors are former Sunderland captain Chris Makin, ex-Crystal Palace player Jamie Fullarton, American coach Dennis Lukens, and Alex and Sibrena Geraldino, co-owners of American club New Jersey Teamsterz.
-The latter are a married couple who quit their jobs to fulfil their dream of owning a football club, and took part in a Discovery Channel documentary called “I Quit” which followed the progress of selected entrepreneurs starting new ventures.
+Dublin County FC were backed by a group of investors calling themselves Irish Sea FC, which had launched an ultimately unsuccessful effort to buy Cabinteely in 2020.
+Among the group's directors were former Sunderland captain Chris Makin, former Crystal Palace player Jamie Fullarton, American coach Dennis Lukens, and Alex and Sibrena Geraldino, co-owners of American club New Jersey Teamsterz.
+The Geraldinos were a married couple who had left their jobs to pursue their ambition of owning a football club.
+They had also taken part in a Discovery Channel documentary called I Quit, which followed selected entrepreneurs as they established new ventures.

-Alex and Sibrena Geraldino are currently co-owners of the New Jersey Teamsterz, who compete in the National Independent Soccer Association (NISA), the third tier of U.S. soccer.
-They spoke on the BSMA podcast on how their Irish project intended to be used as a pathway to Europe for their U.S. players, while also facilitating Irish-based players to head in the opposite direction.
-They recruited Dennis Lukens to oversee operations in Ireland as they began the application process with the FAI.
-It was also their intention to allow Lukens to manage the side, with previous experience managing teams in the United States and Ukraine.
-In 2021, Lukens began to recruit players primarily from Armenian First League side, Noravank SC.
+Alex and Sibrena Geraldino were co-owners of New Jersey Teamsterz, who competed in the National Independent Soccer Association (NISA), the third tier of U.S. soccer.
+They discussed the Irish project on the BSMA podcast, explaining that it was intended to provide a pathway to Europe for their U.S. players, while also facilitating Irish-based players moving in the opposite direction.
+They recruited Dennis Lukens to oversee operations in Ireland as the club began its application process with the FAI.
+They also intended for Lukens to manage the side, having previously managed teams in the United States and Ukraine.
+In 2021, Lukens began recruiting players primarily from Armenian First League side Noravank SC.
 Other players from the lower leagues of Armenian and Ukrainian football were also approached about playing for Dublin County.
-The club played several friendly matches against local Dublin sides from late 2020 to early 2021.
+The club played several friendly matches against local Dublin sides between late 2020 and early 2021.

 Stadium issues and unsuccessful licence bid

-On 22 February 2021, it was reported that management of Morton Stadium reneged on a deal with the club at the very last minute.
-The apparent reasons provided were suggestions of mounting pressure from the athletics community to retain exclusive use of the stadium grounds in the build-up to the delayed 2020 Olympic Games in Tokyo.
-That evening, Lukens told The Irish Times that he would consult with his legal advisors as to whether there is a basis to pursue the matter but he described the organisation's behaviour as “absolutely unacceptable and unprofessional”.
-Dublin County were informed at 2:43pm that the stadium would not be made available to them for use.
-With no alternative stadium available and the FAI deadline at 4:30pm the very same day, it left Dublin County without a home ground.
-The club were left frustrated at the outcome as they already had two full-time staff and 20 player contracts signed in the lead up to the season.
-Treaty United were given their place as a 10-team First Division was finalised for 2021.
-It remains unclear whether Dublin County will apply to participate in future seasons.
+On 22 February 2021, it was reported that the management of Morton Stadium had reneged on an agreement with the club at the last minute.
+The apparent reasons given included mounting pressure from the athletics community to retain exclusive use of the stadium grounds in preparation for the delayed 2020 Olympic Games in Tokyo.
+That evening, Lukens told The Irish Times that he would consult his legal advisers on whether there was a basis to pursue the matter, describing the organisation's conduct as "absolutely unacceptable and unprofessional".
+Dublin County were informed at 2:43pm that the stadium would not be made available for their use.
+With no alternative stadium available and the FAI deadline falling at 4:30pm that same day, Dublin County were left without a home ground.
+The club expressed frustration at the outcome, having already signed contracts with two full-time staff members and 20 players in preparation for the season.
+Treaty United were subsequently given the vacant place as the 10-team First Division was finalised for 2021.
+It remained unclear whether Dublin County would apply to participate in future seasons.